For All My Basic Starbies Bishes…

 The Best (So Far):

 South Korea: Starbucks is taken VERY SERIOUSLY in South Korea.
-I’ve only been to a few Starbies (one is by far my fave) since arriving and fell in love with them immediately.
-The facilities are clean, have plenty of varied seating (chairs, booths, work tables, loungers, etc), and offer a wide variety of CHEAP (like you can get a full meal for less than 10 bucks cheap) food and drink options.
+The facilities are clean, have plenty of varied seating (chairs, booths, work tables, loungers, etc), and offer a wide variety of CHEAP (like you can get a full meal for about 10 bucks cheap) food and drink options.

-As I’ve been here longer, I’ve also noticed how “social” the Starbucks in South Korea are.
-While Starbies is typically used for work or study sessions and the occasional meeting in the States, they are a full on community and dining experience in SK.
-On weekends especially, between lunch and dinner, my fave location is packed with families, ladies or lunch, and mixed groups of people working, eating, laughing, and, well, just enjoying life.
-While the noise level can be less than ideal for workers like me, who can really get mad with people taking time out of their day to sit with friends and loved ones?
-Isn’t that the ultimate goal for most us?
+While Starbies is typically used for work or study sessions and the occasional meeting in the States, they are a full-on community and dining experience in SK.
+On weekends, especially, between lunch and dinner, my fave location was packed with families, ladies who lunch, and mixed groups of people working, eating, laughing, and, well, just enjoying life.
+While the noise level can be less than ideal for workers like me, who can really get upset with people taking time out of their day to sit with friends and loved ones?
+Isn’t that the ultimate goal for most of us?

-Ok, time for my final (I think) piece of info for Starbies, SK… they take dining in seriously.
-Not only do they have real dishes, trays and cups for those who choose to eat at the store (Barcelona also did this), they actually won’t let you sit in the cafe with to-go ware.
-In fact, the one time I re-entered Starbucks after getting a to go coffee while I headed to an appointment, the barista (nicely, of course) made me transfer the remainder of my drink to “for here serve ware” before I sat down.
+And for my final piece of info for Starbies in SK: They take dining in seriously.
+Not only do they have real dishes, trays, and cups for those who choose to eat at the store (from what I’ve seen, most countries outside of the States do this), they actually won’t let you sit in the cafe with to-go ware.
+In fact, one time I grabbed a to-go coffee in the morning, headed to an appointment across the street, and came back afterward to work on my laptop.
+When I re-entered Starbucks and sat down with my to-go cup, the barista (nicely, of course) asked me to transfer the rest of my drink into “for here” serviceware before I could stay.
 Just FYI.

 Barcelona Standards: Chocolate Croissant, Brown Sugar Shaken Espresso and a Token Travel cup, of course.